ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```
 #### Execute the building of the `pipelineJob` and `multibranchPipelineJob` for each service
 Finally we will tie it all together and build a `*_deploy` and `*_test` job for both of our services.
 We are going to add `_deploy` to our services name when creating the `pipelineJob` and add `_test` to our service name when we create the `multibranchPipelineJob`

-1. Add a method that reads the `services` form `pipeline-config.groovy` and call the method
 ```groovy
 def buildPipelineJobs() {
     def repo = "https://github.com/kcrane3576/"